kenschneider18/rpi-metro-display/README.md

 ```sh
 sudo apt install build-essential python python-all-dev python-setuptools python-wheel python-pip git libjpeg62-turbo-dev zlib1g-dev
 ```

+_**NOTE: Python 3 is not recommended at this time and only has partial support using the [Python 3 branch](https://github.com/kenschneider18/rpi-metro-display/tree/update/python3).
+The main feature that's broken is switching the station using the API, so if you can live without that, Python 3 is fine.
+Full support is a work in progress.**_

 - This will install basic development tools and Python all of which are required to run the display.